agwe11/Summary/README.md

 # Online asset finding
 It's difficult to track all online asset and have bird's-eye view of their assets.
-This approach will give company to have better awarenees on their assets and futhermore pentester can specify scope easier with collected information
+This approach will give company to have better awarenees on their assets and futhermore, pentester can specify scope easier with collected information

-Security team should be aware of their asset's status and risks before attackers abuse it.
+Security team should be aware of their asset's status and risks and take proper actions before attackers abuse it.

 Automate subdomain findings with open source tools,